How do you choose book cover fonts and colors for a new book cover?

 Depending on whether you are reading this article on a desktop or mobile, the cover images below will differ in size from small to very small to fit your screen.

-The key to this challenge for authors is to ensure that your book title can be read easily even when it is reduced to the smallest of thumbnails.
+The key to this challenge for authors is to ensure that people can read your book title easily, even when it is reduced to the smallest of thumbnails.

 I took the screengrab below of the first group of bestsellers on Amazon that popped onto my screen.

 Do you notice the one commonality they all have?
 It’s obvious.
-All of the book titles are white.
+All of the book title fonts are white.

 I checked the romance genre as well.

-There is no reason to go wild with a colour palette.
+There is no reason to go wild with a color palette.
 If you want a cover that stands out, you can’t go wrong with a white headline font.

-That’s not to say that you can’t use other colours.
+I’m not saying you can’t use other colors for a title font.
 But if you can’t afford a book designer, your book stands a better chance of being noticed if you use a white title over your cover image.

 But be careful if you become adventurous.
-You might have a beautiful cover image, but your choice of font colour can lose your title.
+You might have a beautiful cover image, but your choice of font color can lose your title.